 Managing invoices and payments is just one half of the equation, however, and keeping your freelance finances in shape means tracking your earnings.
 It’s about more than just getting paid.
 Accurate records make things like budgeting, forecasting, and filing taxes (you know, kinda important stuff) way easier.

 One of the easiest ways to keep accurate payment records is to use one of the invoicing, payment or time-tracking apps mentioned above.
 Many of these tools allow you to view or even export earnings reports, and some like Hubstaff even integrate directly with accounting software like FreshBooks and QuickBooks Online.

 At the very least, make sure you’re keeping track of all outstanding invoices and completed payments somewhere.
-If you’re not ready to shell out for professional software, consider using a free tool like Google Sheets to track your freelance business’ earnings.
+If you’re not ready to shell out for professional software, here are free invoice templates to download to track your freelance business’ earnings.